GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

 .. _-L:

 **-L**
-    Do *not* remove a linear (1-D) or planer (2-D) trend when **-D** selects mode 0-3 [For those Cartesian cases a least-squares line or plane is modeled and removed, then restored after fitting a spline to the residuals].
-However, in mixed cases with both data values and gradients, or for spherical surface data, only the mean data value is removed (and later and restored).
+    Leave trend alone.
+Do *not* remove a planer (2-D) trend from the data before fitting the spline.
+[Default removes least squares plane, fits normalized residuals, and restores plane].

 .. _-N: